Korean pottery and porcelain: Samhan period

-Three kingdom period
+Three Kingdoms period

 Later Silla

 Pottery of the Later Silla period (668–935) or Silla period had a unique goopdari stand stool designs like Gaya kingdom.
 In comparison to Gaya, they had more objects put on potteries, three dimensional.
-We can see Silla tried different things you can't find in East Asia through their objects.
 There are antlers, horns, horse motifs in stonewares, and they have left interesting objects like Roman soldier, Arabian, anteater and elephants.
-Because those animals don't live in Korea, we can assume they travelled very far.
+Because those animals do not live in Korea, it can be assumed they travelled very far.

 Celadon subsequently became the main production.

 Temples increased the demand for celadon-glazed wares (cheongja), causing cheongja celadon to evolve very quickly, with more organic shapes and decorations, such as animal and bird motifs.
-But the celadon do not have any relationships with Buddhism itself, there are jade gokok in the old Stone Age, Korea and jade necklaces in the neolithic age.
+But the celadon do not have any relationships with Buddhism itself, there are jade gokok in the old Stone Age, Korea and jade necklaces in the Neolithic age.
 The jade was valued as a treasure like we can witness many jade gokoks are hanging in Shilla's golden crown.
 Those jade gokok were symbol of creativity of the universe.

 When making cheongja wares, a small amount of iron powder was added to the refined clay, which was then coated with a glaze and an additional small amount of iron powder, and then finally fired.
 This allowed the glaze to be more durable, with a shinier and glossier finish than white wares.